 There have been a few other suggestions, such as curing it in zip locks and plastic bags— but they don’t manifest a compelling profile as much as glass jars do.

-Here’s the quick look through the ideal curing tips:
+Here’s a quick look through the ideal curing tips:

 - Maintain the curing temperature around 70° Fahrenheit (20° Celsius).

 - Try to update the humidity level in the jar around 60%.
 You can buy humidity packs and place them inside to regulate the humidity level.

 - If you are longing for perfect buds— cure for at least 6-8 weeks, for milder potency— you can choose 4-5 weeks.

 - Make sure that your jar burps moisture every 30 to 45 minutes to belch out the moisture and get fresh air.